 If acting is about taking chances and going out of one’s comfort zone, Jennifer Lawrence does just that and more in taking on the role of Mother, and this is an actress whose versatility knows no bounds.
 In her bravest and most demanding turn to date, she gives her all and throws herself into the material, while being put through the extreme wringer.
 One could probably argue that Mother is solely a vulnerable innocent, but Lawrence is actually the film's emotional guide who also brings ferocity and backbone in the final stretch, even as her voice is constantly ignored.
 Everything unfolds through her eyes and everything that happens around her is like a nightmare from which she can not awaken.
 Cinematographer Matthew Libatique (the director’s loyal collaborator) creates such a boldly showy dance of the camera, shooting handheld on 16mm film and intricately choreographing a series of master shots through the confines of one house, and rarely strays from Mother, as a lot of the coverage is on her face, from behind her, and over her shoulder.
 As Him, Javier Bardem conveys a tricky balance between loving warmth for his wife and detachment with chilling fits of rage in between.
 The rest of the cast is all in—including a certain friendly face who won’t be named here and is a surprise to see—but of the hanger-ons who are already seen in the trailers, Ed Harris is effectively suspect and Michelle Pfeiffer is a deliciously wicked, sexy, tipsy storm of unpredictability and intimidation.
 Any film could always use more of Pfeiffer's presence, but she makes quite a lasting imprint with her sly, darkly funny facial expressions in which she stumbles around a house that isn't hers and asks Mother forward questions about her sex life and whether or not she wants to have children of her own.

 Enticingly strange, rattling, unshakable, and even punishing, “mother!” flips the bird to convention and refuses to be pinned down to one genre box.
 One is better off just surrendering to Darren Aronofsky playing the viewer like a puppet and then making up his or her own mind afterwards.
 In command of every frame, Aronofsky keeps tightening the vice, sporting an exquisitely unsettling sound design and throwing in a few jump scares to keep the audience (and Mother) uneasy.
 When the film hits a startling, nightmarishly incendiary crescendo that quite literally throws in the kitchen sink at one point, it never lets up and will not be easily forgotten.
-Subtlety flies out the window, and yet, it’s all calculated and part of what Aronofsky wants to say with a giant exclamation point.
+Subtlety flies out the window, and yet, it all appears calculated as a part of Aronofsky's master design and what he wants to say with a giant exclamation point.
 He wants to provoke, wreck our nervous systems, and give the gobsmacked viewer plenty to mull over, and all three goals are met.
 While reactions to this unsafe, studio-produced art film with household names will undoubtedly be split down the middle on what works and what does not work, and what it all means, there is always a place reserved for movies that trigger an emotional response, shake you up and change your mood, and leave so much room for debate.
 One thing we can all agree on, though: “mother!” is something else!

 Grade: A -